-Students who complete our DPD curriculum, earn at least a 3.0 Didactic GPA (NUSC 1165/2200 at least a B and all other DPD grades at least a C,) and attend the CAND (Connecticut Academy of Nutrition and Dietetics) or FNCE annual meeting will be issued a verification statement (VS) which verifies you completed our accredited didactic program.
-During your last semester (usually the spring of your senior year) you will apply for supervised practice, which is also referred to as a dietetic internship (DI).
+Students who complete our DPD curriculum, earn at least a 3.0 Didactic GPA (NUSC 1165/2200 at least a B and all other DPD grades at least a C), meet all KRDN assessment targets and attend the CAND (Connecticut Academy of Nutrition and Dietetics) or FNCE annual meeting will be issued a verification statement (VS) which verifies you completed our accredited didactic program.
+During your last semester (usually the spring of your senior year) you will apply for supervised practice and/or graduate program, which is also referred to as a dietetic internship (DI).
 A student must successfully complete both an accredited didactic program, and a DI before he/she is able to sit for the national registration examination and become a registered dietitian.
-Starting 1/01/2024, a master's degree will be required to sit for the exam.
+Starting 1/01/2024, a graduate degree will also be required to sit for the exam.